mmilano/SidePanelCollapse/README.md

 ## The Advanced Demo

-The "advanced demo" (for want of a preferable name) is a more complex example of using SidePanelCollapse.
-It has a top-level home page, `index.html`, and a couple of interior pages.
-Although these are all individual page files, the site is structured as a primordial single page application in that all of the pages rely on a single common javascript file with a simplistic routing mechanism to run different functions depending on the page.
+The "advanced demo" (for want of a more clever name) is a more involved example of using SidePanelCollapse.
+It has a top-level home page and a couple of mock interior pages.
+Although these are all individual page files, the site is structured as a kind of primordial single page application in that all of the pages rely on a single common javascript file with a simplistic routing mechanism to run different functions depending on the page.

 In this demo, SidePanelCollapse is incorporated into the site's source, is initialized programmatically, and has custom configuration settings.